matplotlib/matplotlib/doc/users/interactive_guide.rst

 function to be run "The function will be called when Python's interpreter prompt is about to become idle and wait for user input from the terminal.".
-This hook can be used to integrate a second event loop with the python repl.
-Such a hooks are usually included with the python bindings for GUI toolkits and may be registered on import.
+This hook can be used to integrate a second event loop (the GUI event loop) with the python input prompt loop.
+Such hooks are usually included with the python bindings for GUI toolkits and may be registered on import.
 IPython also includes hooks for all of the GUI frameworks supported by matplotlib.
 The hook functions typically exhaust all pending events on the GUI event queue, run the main loop for a short fixed amount of time, or run the event loop until a key is pressed on stdin.

 matplotlib does not currently do any management of `PyOS_InputHook` due to the wide range of ways that matplotlib is used.
 This